-- In-depth understanding of hydrographic conditions and water quality within Newport Bay and Clew Bay. - Validate pre-existing datasets and provide the necessary dataset to conduct detailed modelling and highlight data gaps to be addressed to aid development of WwTP.
+In-depth understanding of the hydrodynamic conditions and water quality within Ballyness Bay providing the necessary dataset to conduct detailed modelling and highlight data gaps to be addressed.

 1.2.
 Proposed Works and Duration of the Project

 The works proposed for this Project include: